We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 You can then use this parking booking service alongside Microsoft Places* or on your company intranet.

-*Last time we checked booking parking spaces wasn’t on the Places roadmap.
+*Last time we checked, booking parking spaces wasn’t on the Places roadmap.

 TL;DR?